bykelaw/Natours/README.md

 - Partials and imports to write CSS in one file and import them into a single file.
 - Mixins for writing reuseable pieces of codes.
 - Functions to create values that can be used.
-- Extends to make different selectors to inherit declarations that are common to  all of them
+- Extends to make different selectors to inherit declarations that are common to  all of them.
 - Control directives for writing complex codes using condition and loops